 Sometimes it may be necessary to pass individual data descriptor components for a COBOL argument, as well as the argument count, the COBOL initial state flag, or the Windows handle, directly as C parameters.
-See Passing Miscellaneous Information (on page 30).
+See Passing COBOL Descriptor Data (on page 27) and Passing Miscellaneous Information (on page 29).